tanbw24/tanbw24.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Bowen Tan is currently pursuing a Ph.D. at the <a href='https://www.simis.cn/'>Shanghai Institute for Mathematics and Interdisciplinary Sciences, Fudan University</a>.
-He holds an M.Phil. in Internet of Things from The Hong Kong University of Science and Technology (Guangzhou), supervised by <a href='https://personal.hkust-gz.edu.cn/yingcui/index.html'>Prof. Ying Cui</a>) and a B.S. in Statistics from Nankai University, supervised by <a href='https://my.nankai.edu.cn/stat/hg/list.htm'>Prof. Gang Hu</a>).
-His primary research interests include optimization and machine learning.
-His research has been published in journals and conferences such as IEEE Trans.
-Commun., IEEE GLOBECOM, and IEEE ICC.
+Welcome to my homepage!
+I am currently pursuing a Ph.D. at the <a href='https://www.simis.cn/'>Shanghai Institute for Mathematics and Interdisciplinary Sciences</a> at Fudan University.
+My primary research interests lie in optimization and machine learning.

+I obtained an M.Phil. in Internet of Things from <a href='https://www.hkust-gz.edu.cn/ '>The Hong Kong University of Science and Technology (Guangzhou)</a> in 2024, supervised by <a href='https://personal.hkust-gz.edu.cn/yingcui/index.html'>Prof. Ying Cui</a>.
+Prior to that, I received a B.S. in Statistics from <a href='https://en.nankai.edu.cn/
+'>Nankai University</a> in 2022, supervised by <a href='https://my.nankai.edu.cn/stat/hg/list.htm'>Prof. Gang Hu</a>.
+My research has been published in journals and conferences such as IEEE Trans.
+Commun., IEEE GLOBECOM, and IEEE ICC, etc.

+Email: 25114020015 [At] m [Dot] fudan [Dot] edu [Dot] cn
+Address: Block A, International Innovation Plaza, No. 657 Songhu Road, Yangpu District, Shanghai, China

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)